mattihicks/matthewmatthew/_posts/2018-06-30-to-the-other-side.markdown

 *"People are accustomed to look at the heavens and to wonder what happens there.
 It would be better if they would look within themselves, to see what happens there." - Kotzker Rebbe*

-Last month I went to a lecture about Hasidism by Rabbi Arthur Green in Zürich.
-Rabbi Green said that many Hasid view themselves as having a direct, intimate relationship with G!d, and this is what attracts many to Hasidism today.
-G!d is not some cold, stone-faced almighty, but rather an intimate spirit that you experience through prayer.

-For many, connecting with a higher power is very difficult, almost impossible.
 Growing up I thought the "man living upstairs" was a mean, punishing power.
-Later on I realized that I could have a new relationship with this power, a relationship that I could grow into believing and that would help me to become a better version of myself.
+When I was young, I remember one of my relatives pointing at a burning campfire and saying: "If you're not a good boy, you'll burn in there forever."
+As I grew older I realized I could have a new relationship with this power, a relationship that I would help me to become a better version of myself.

-But how can we break through that feeling that we grow up in - the feeling of G!d as punishment, and begin to believe in an intimate, loving power that manifests through how we treat ourselves and others?
-Through how we do our work and make a positive impact on the world?

-Viewing G!d as a spirit within your heart, rather than existing somewhere far up in the sky is a start.
-Just giving another name - your personal name for what you call G!d - could be your answer.
-Whatever you do, just get started.
+For me, my deepest sense of G!d is through Judaism, through the prayers and how one lives as a Jew.
+But others may reach a higher spiritual plane through Budaism or even some vague sense of spiritualism.
+This is ok.
+As long as you search for a peace within.
+As long as you can break through to your truth.

+But how to break through?
+How can we shed our preconceived notions of G!d and arrive at a version that speaks to us, that is in line with our hearts?

+It begins with prayer and meditation and creating the space for silence.
+It begins with affirming what we believe by how we behave, by how we treat others, and how we make the world a better place for everyone.